-There are 5 significant technical aspects that startups should consider before they start building their MVP.
+There are 5 significant technical decisions that startups should consider before they start building a scalable MVP.

 Microservices architecture has become a buzzword now.
 You go to any seminar or talk, and you will find this as a hot cake selling fast.
 It got the thrust from OSS platforms like Netflix and others after it helped accelerate the development and deployment of such platforms and services.
 The accolades are well-earned.
 But is it a must for all?
 I say, ‘No.’

 Microservices architecture is good only when the following two conditions back it up:

 This pattern is suitable for services where billions of requests pour in each day.
 We used this to develop an ad server with similar criteria and earned favorable results.
 But such cases are exceptions- scaling a number like that from Day 1 is a huge task and it rarely happens.

 The other factor is the number of members in a team.
 My personal opinion is a team with more than 100 members and a strong business need for agility are possible use cases for microservices.

 Let me share an experience.
 In 2016, we used microservices to build an MVP as the hype surrounding it was high.
 Microservices architecture is inherently distributed- their complexities made iterations frequent and deadlines got delayed.
 Finally, we rolled out the MVP after a year, instead of our initial plan to launch it within 6 months.